tonybigpoppa/Library-Management-Project/docs/README.md

 remove_book(titles, authors, is_checked_out, index)	Removes a book from records and keeps lists aligned. reserve_book(user id, book id, reservations) Lets the user reserve a book for a certain of days and keeps track of who reserved the book & when it's due.

+The presentation link is found under the folder presentation.